peterjpierce/stampede/README.md

 You may also specify these items, but if not, reasonable defaults will be used:
 + ip_address (default: 0.0.0.0, all interfaces)
 + port (default: 4xxx2, where xxx is the instance number; e.g., instance 100 listens on port 41002)
++ timeout_secs (default: 30 seconds which is also the default for Gunicorn)
 + workers_count (default: # of CPUs * 2 + 1, per Gunicorn's recommendations)

 ## Running Stampede